 The Apollo Neuro system was designed with EMF in mind.
-Apollo Neuro can be worn in airplane mode.
+Apollo Neuro can be worn in airplane mode, after setting up a schedule or selecting a Vibe™.
 You can select to turn on airplane mode in the Apollo Neuro app, which will disable the Apollo Neuro device’s antenna from communicating.
 The device must be connected to the charger to re-enable the Bluetooth connection.

 When airplane mode is off and the app is actively in use, Apollo Neuro only emits very low levels of EMF as the mobile app and device are communicating via Bluetooth.
 Once you select an Apollo Neuro program and close the app, Bluetooth communication stops until you open the app again.